microbit-foundation/dev-docs/hardware/schematic.md

 order:
 title: Schematics
 heading: Schematics
-description: micro:bit Circuit Schematics
+description: micro:bit Circuit Schematics, assembly and test point map
 permalink: /hardware/schematic/
 ref: hardware
 lang: en
-assigned-to: markw
-review-with: jonnya
 ---

 ## Overview
+{:notoc}

+* TOC
+{:toc}

 This page discusses the micro:bit schematic and Bill of Materials [BOM](https://github.com/microbit-foundation/microbit-v2-hardware/blob/main/V2/Bill.of.Materials-BBC-microbit_V2.0.0.csv), which shows the electrical connections of the micro:bit and the components used in it.